![]() |

 Health Benefits

 The health benefits of evening primrose oil have been proven over and over.
 Besides ensuring that bodily processes related to the heart and pancreas are stable, it has also proven effective in suppressing unnatural immune responses.
 It does this by inhibiting the production of chemicals that result in inflammation.
 As such, it has been used effectively to treat a range of inflammatory conditions, including asthma, eczema, acne, rosecea, and even rheumatoid arthritis.
-Evening primrose oil benefits even include the relief of PMS and other menstrual symptoms, like sore and tender breasts.
-Research has also pointed towards relief from nerve end damage - usually suffered by diabetics.

 Symptoms of Deficiency